kaedeng/Sliver-Of-Hope-FP/README.txt

 On Windows: Update CMakeLists.txt to your include directory.

+Description of file input:
+used a map.txt to describe the map input

 Distribution of responsibilities:
 Marina: Implemented Farina enemy code, Implemented Bezier Curve with arc length parameterization, refactoring.
 James: Implemented Wilfred enemy code, spotlight, hand animation, wall collision, chromatic aberration.